-Seek excellence with a concentration in Human Resource Management
+Seek excellence with the Human Resources Management Track

-The core function of human resource management is to recruit, hire and retain personnel for your organization.
-If you have ever been hired for a job, there is a likely chance an experienced human resource manager was involved in the process of bringing you in.
+The core function of human resources management is to recruit, hire and retain personnel for your organization.
+If you have ever been hired for a job, there is a likely chance an experienced human resources manager was involved in the process of bringing you in.
 Finding great workers and maintaining them is crucial to keeping an organization running efficiently.
-Not only do human resource professionals have the key responsibility of finding top talent, they also deal with training and development, while handling workplace conflict, compensation and benefits simultaneously.
+Not only do human resources professionals have the key responsibility of finding top talent, they also deal with training and development, while handling workplace conflict, compensation and benefits simultaneously.
 Do you have a strong sense of ethics?
 Are you a great communicator and motivator?
 Do you have good instincts?
 Can you handle conflict resolution?
-If yes, a concentration in human resource management could be the perfect program for you.
+If yes, a track in human resources management could be the perfect program for you.

-Through ECPI’s year-round schedule, you could earn a Bachelor of Science Degree in Organizational Leadership with a concentration in Human Resource Management in as little as 2.5 years.
+Through ECPI’s year-round schedule, you could earn a Bachelor of Science Degree in Organizational Leadership with a track in Human Resources Management in as little as 2.5 years.

-With this specific concentration, graduates should be prepared to work in virtually any industry.
-The good news about this field of work is that essentially every industry needs competent workers, which means human resource professionals are usually in demand.
-What type of employment is available for Human Resource Professionals?
+With this specific track, graduates should be prepared to work in virtually any industry.
+The good news about this field of work is that essentially every industry needs competent workers.
+What type of employment is available for Human Resources Professionals?

 - HR Consultant

 - Training and Development Specialist

 - Talent and Rewards Manager

 Upon completion of the program, graduates are expected to: